MDWFP Logo

 Water Level

-Water level 207.86, falling 0.1 ft/day, 0.4 ft over rule curve Tuesday.
-Fall drawdown started August 1; the water level should reach winter pool (193 ft) by December 1.
-Expect water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain rule curve.
-Emergency spillway level is 231.0.
-For water level information, call (662)226-5911 or check at Vicksburg District Daily River Bulletin for a table OR Yalobusha River @ Enid Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
+Water level 218.41 ft, rising 0.1 ft/day, 7.3 ft over the rule curve Tuesday.
+The water level is supposed to rise from 198 ft March 1 to summer pool (215 ft) by May 1.
+Expect rapid water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain rule curve.
+For water level information, call (662)226-5911 or check at Vicksburg District Daily River Bulletin for a table OR Yalobusha River @ Grenada Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.

 Additional Information